StabbyCutyou/pinner/README.md

 Use at your own risk, but hey - please give it a shot and provide some feedback!

+Since the overall approach here will make changes to the src directory in your $GOPATH, Pinner is likely more suited for projects using an approach like [gb](getgb.io), which manages a unique $GOPATH environment per project.

 # In depth
 The idea here is that each library or service would define a "pin" package in it's own executable that would interact with something like this (pinner).
 You would